AnnekeSchuette/AnnekeSchuette/README.md

 I am always excited about the awesome results when collaborating with open minded people who are driven by intrinsic motivation.
 Therefore I like an open error / opinion culture, which allows everyone to flourish.

-If you would like to have me on your team and have any further questions, feel free to send me a DM on [LinkedIn](https://www.linkedin.com/in/annekeschuette-hh/).
+If you would like to have me on your team or have any further questions, feel free to send me a DM on [LinkedIn](https://www.linkedin.com/in/annekeschuette-hh/).